Penrose limit for holographic duals of $ J\bar{T} $ deformations: Summary and final remarks

 \section{Summary and final remarks}

 We conclude our analysis with a brief summary of the results.
 In the present paper, using light cone gauge, we estimate pp wave stringy spectrum over massless $ BTZ\times S^3 $ in the presence of NS-NS fluxes.
 It turns out that the pp wave spectrum receives a constant energy shift ($ \Delta_S $) due to TsT transformations acting along $ U(1) $ isometries of the target space manifold.
 More precisely, this shift appears to be proportional to the string momentum ($ \mathfrak{p}^+ $) along light cone direction $ \mathfrak{x}^+ $.
 Imposing the energy positivity constraint on the spectrum ($ \Delta >0 $), we further propose an upper bound ($ \Delta^{(c)}_S $) on the energy shift in the limit of large $ R $- charge.
 We also estimate $ \ell^{-2} $ corrections to the spectrum as we go beyond the strict pp wave limit.
 Finally, we compute the pp wave Hamiltonian using conformal gauge and show the equivalence between two approaches.
-Before we conclude, it is worthwhile to mention that a parallel derivation of similar results from CFT$ _2 $ data would certainly be an exciting direction to be explored in the near future. \\\\ {\bf {Acknowledgements :}} Its a pleasure to thank David Kutasov for his valuable comments on the manuscript.
-The author is indebted to the authorities of IIT Roorkee for their unconditional support towards researches in basic sciences.
+Before we conclude, it is worthwhile to mention that a parallel derivation of similar results from CFT$ _2 $ data would certainly be an exciting direction to be explored in the near future. \\\\ {\bf {Acknowledgements :}} The author is indebted to the authorities of IIT Roorkee for their unconditional support towards researches in basic sciences.
+The author would also like to acknowledge The Royal Society, UK for financial assistance, and acknowledges the Grant (No. SRG/2020/000088) received from The Science and Engineering Research Board (SERB), India.